BwithE/shelk/README.md

 # Scripting and ELK.
 I created a bash script to install Elasticsearch, Kibana and Filebeat on a Debian based OS.
+(NO LOGSTASH) After ELK is installed, I injest an nmap scan into elastic to start collecting data.

 Once installed, by default, they will be listening on localhost and their associated ports.